seap-udea/pryngles/README.md

 For the science behind the model please refer to the following papers:

-> Zuluaga, Sucerquia & Alvarado, *The bright-side of the light-curve:
+> Zuluaga, Sucerquia & Alvarado, *The bright side of the light curve: a general photometric model for non-transiting exorings*, in preparation (2022).

-> Sucerquia, Alvarado, Zuluaga, Montesinos, Bayo, *Scattered light may reveal the existence of ringed exoplanets*, submitted to MNRAS letters, 2020.
+> Sucerquia, Alvarado, Zuluaga, Montesinos, Bayo, *Scattered light may reveal the existence of ringed exoplanets*, Sucerquia, M., Alvarado-Montes, J. A., Zuluaga, J. I., Montesinos, M., & Bayo,
+  A. (2020).
+Scattered light may reveal the existence of ringed exoplanets.
+Monthly Notices of the Royal Astronomical Society:
+  Letters, 496(1), L85-L90.

 ## Download